LoneStar's 4th o' July in Terlingua

 Realizing I still had to go all the way through the park and up to Thon, I raced out at the mind-numbing park speed of 45 mph.
 It was now so frickin hot I thought I was gonna die or the Feds were gonna catch me for interfering with their multi-million dollar sting operation.

-It seemed like hours before I finally got out of the park, heading north and into actually cooler temps.
+It seemed like hours before I finally got out of the park, heading north and into somewhat cooler temps.
 Woohoo!

 Ooops, the Feds were waiting a coupla miles south of Marathon at the border checkpoint. (thank God I hadn't bought that scorpion).
 The officer began asking me questions, but I couldn't hear with my ear plugs in so I shouted "Wait, I gotta take my ear plugs out" and started trying to undo my helmet, finally getting one plug out of my ear.
 The officer said "Take it easy, I just need to ask a few questions."

-Maybe it was my sunburned face, maybe it was me talking louder than normal since I had earplugs in, but I have no idea why he thought I was NOT taking it easy... anyway, he asked me if I had come from the "Legion"?... thoughts raced through my head "The French Foreign Legion?", the demon Jesus talked to in the Bible called "legion"?
+Maybe it was my sunburned face, maybe it was me talking louder than normal since I had earplugs in, but I have no idea why he thought I was NOT taking it easy... anyway, he asked me if I had come from the "Legion"? ... frantic thoughts raced through my head "The French Foreign Legion?", the demon Jesus talked to in the Bible named "legion"?